mjethanandani/srv6-mobile/README.md

 In one does not want to be bothered with all the tools necessary to build the draft, one can use Docker.
 The Docker image is mjethanandani/build-yang:latest.
-Make sure Docker is installed and in the root of the repository type
+Make sure Docker is installed, and in the root of the repository type

 `% make`